Showing posts with label Patterns. Show all posts

 Periods When to Make Money | Benner Cycle Projection into 2023 Major Low

-Samuel Benner was a prosperous American farmer wiped out financially by the 1873 panic and a hog cholera epidemic.
-In retirement, he set about to establish the causes and timing of fluctuations in the economy.
+Samuel Benner was a prosperous American farmer who was wiped out financially by the 1873 panic and a hog cholera epidemic.
+In retirement, he set out to establish the causes and timing of fluctuations in the economy.

 In 1875 he published a book called